astralfrontier/peppermile.org/src/grand-adventure.md

 **To pay activation costs, roll dice**.
 You can take dice from any Pools you are allowed to use.
 Resolve can be used in any Action.
 Some rules or Words can allow you to use other Pools as well.
 Roll the dice you take, then assign each die to a specific Word.
 You can apply multiple dice to a single Word, summing the totals shown on the dice.
 You cannot apply the same die to multiple Words.

 For example, Tana wants to "Attack Ogre".
-The "Attack" Word has a cost of 3+&#9734;, for a total of 4.
+The "Attack" Word has a cost of 4 &#9734;.
 The Ogre is a rating 5 Challenge, so has a cost of 5.
-Tana has 4 Resolve dice and 2 Tactics dice.
-Her "Attack" Word lets her use Tactics, so she can roll dice from either pool.
+Tana has 4 Resolve dice and 2 Courage dice.
+Her "Attack" Word lets her use Courage, so she can roll dice from either pool.

-She takes both Tactics dice and rolls them, getting a 4 and a 6.
+She takes both Courage dice and rolls them, getting a 4 and a 6.
 She assigns the 4 to Attack and the 6 to Ogre, fully paying the Action cost.

 **Once the action is resolved, you get dice back**.
 You can take back a number of dice equal to the total star ratings of all Words in your action.
-The other dice are lost to you.
-These dice can be divided up into any Pools you want.
 You can't get more dice back than were rolled.
+These dice can be placed back into any Pools you want.

 For example, Tana's "Attack" word is one star.
-She takes one of the two dice she rolled back, and places it back in her Tactics Pool.
+She takes one of the two dice she rolled back, and places it back in her Courage Pool.

 **The MC can always offer you one or more Twists**.
 If you are unable or unwilling to pay dice from your Pools, you can accept dice from a Twist Pool created by the MC.

 Characters can cooperate as part of a single Action.
 If several characters cooperate, they can all add Words to the Action, and they can all contribute dice to activating those Words.
-Every character get dice back according to the star rating of all Words in the Action, as long as there are dice on the table to regain.
+If you get dice back because some of the Words have star ratings, the total dice returned are divided up by the players as they see fit.
 No Word can be part of the same Action more than once - for example, two characters cannot both add "Confront" to the table at the same time.

 For example, Tana and Basler cooperate to attack a dangerous Dire Sloth.
-The spunky swordswoman charges the beast with a loud war-cry, and the sneaky thief leaps on it from ambush while it's distracted!
-Tana contributes "Attack" (3+&#9734;, or 4) and "With Enchanted Weapon" (3), and Basler contributes "Sneakily" (2).
-The Dire Sloth has an activation cost of 10.
+The spunky swordswoman charges the beast with a loud war-cry, and the sneaky thief stabs it from ambush while it's distracted!
+Tana contributes "Attack" (4 &#9734;) and Basler contributes "Backstab" (4 &#9734;).
+The Dire Sloth has an activation cost of 10 and must only be hit once.
+The Action is "Attack and Backstab Dire Sloth".

-Tana's Attack Word lets her roll Tactics, and Basler's Sneakily Word lets him roll Stealth.
-Tana rolls 2 Tactics dice and gets 1 and 4.
+Tana's Attack Word lets her roll Courage, and Basler's Backstab Word lets him roll Stealth.
+Tana rolls Courage dice and gets a 1 and a 4.
 Basler rolls his 2 Stealth dice and gets 6 and 3.
-This isn't quite enough, so Tana and Basler each also roll a Resolve die, getting a 2 and a 4.
-They assign the dice thus: Attack (4), Dire Sloth (6+3+1), With Enchanted Weapon (4), and Sneakily (2).
+This isn't quite enough, so Tana rolls a Resolve die and gets another 4.
+They assign the dice thus: Attack (4), Backstab (4), Dire Sloth (6+3+1).
 This is enough to overcome the Sloth.

+There are two stars in play, one on Attack and one on Backstab.
+The players each receive one die back.
-Tana takes one die back for her Resolve Pool, as does Basler, thanks to the one star in Attack.
+Tana assigns hers back to her Resolve Pool, while Basler takes one back for his Stealth Pool.

-Challenges lose endurance per Action, not per player.
+Challenges lose endurance per Action, not per character.
 Thus, the Sloth would have lost one heart, not two.

 ## Twists

 Twists are **a tool for the MC to create tension and maintain the tone of the game**.
 Twists can also be used to reward players for interesting or inventive tactics.

 **Twist is a temporary Pool created by the MC**.
-It has between 1 and 5 dice, typically.
+It will have between 1 and 5 dice.

 **Twists come with a condition**.
 If a player takes Twist dice as part of their action, the condition comes to pass.
 The more dice in the Pool, the more serious or dramatic the condition should be.
 Twists can represent critical hits, enemy reinforcements, complications to an existing challenge, or many other things.
 A Twist can change which features of a Challenge are active.

 **Twist conditions don't have to be negative**.
 The condition can also be the player agreeing to do something exciting or interesting as part of their action, and the Twist's dice are a reward for making the game more fun as a result.

 **Twists are optional**.
 Players are never forced to accept a Twist.
 Players can suggest a Twist to the MC, but the MC is not required to accept.

 **Multiple Twists can be in play**.
 The MC might offer a one-die Twist with a minor condition, as well as a four-dice Twist with a serious condition attached.
 Players can accept both Twists, neither, or just one.

 ### Example Twists